 Hop to it!
-Our delicious and fun desserts (including cakes, cupcakes, cookies, and more) are egg-cellent ways to celebrate Easter.
-Kids will love decorating the Easter desserts in festive shapes and designs, with fluffy lambs, beautiful bunnies, chic chicks, and an array of spring flowers.
-Our collection includes all your favorites, including healthy Easter dessert recipes, Italian Easter dessert recipes, and more!
+Our delicious and fun Easter desserts (including cakes and cookies) are egg-cellent ways to celebrate the holiday.
+Kids will love decorating the Easter desserts in festive shapes and designs, with fluffy lambs, beautiful bunnies, cute chicks, and an array of spring flowers.
+Our collection includes all your favorites, including classic Easter desserts and yummy decorated cupcakes.

 Give classic carrot cake a delicious update with subtle flavor upgrades, like mascarpone in the frosting and cardamom in the cake.
 We even provide hints for making the cake into cupcakes!

-Create a beautiful Easter dessert from some of your favorite spring flowers: hyacinths!
+Create a beautiful Easter dessert to look like some of your favorite spring flowers: hyacinths!
 The bright and festive cake pops make a showstopping spring centerpiece at any Easter brunch or dinner.

 Carrot cake is always an Easter favorite -- try our carrot and zucchini spice bars as a twist on the classic treat.
 Even with our creamy citrus frosting, the light Easter desserts are just 125 calories per serving.